SysKitTeam/docs-monitor/product-updates/syskit-8-release-note.md

 * The **Administration** part of the application has been completely redesigned.
 Now it includes **three** separate categories for adding and managing the monitored **Computers, Computer Groups** and **Monitoring Templates**.
 * The **Performance Counters Aggregation** system job aggregates the metrics data collected by hour and by day to enhance query performance and help minimize the size of the product database.
 * Use the **Counter Settings** dialog to configure the Performance Counters system job’s collection interval and to set after how long old counter data will be aggregated, as well as deleted from the product database.
-* To help identify issues with your product data, we’re excited to introduce the **Diagnostics** section in SysKit.
-It includes the following **troubleshooting options** for monitored computers: pinging, computer status check, WMI testing, WMI repository verification, PowerShell Remoting check, SysKit Event Log exporting.
+* To help identify issues with your product data, we’re excited to introduce the **Diagnostics** section in Syskit.
+It includes the following **troubleshooting options** for monitored computers: pinging, computer status check, WMI testing, WMI repository verification, PowerShell Remoting check, Syskit Event Log exporting.

 ### UX